PatriotJ/594project/README.md

 download all files then run StaticGUI.java

-you will regret to click the checkbox
+if you are confident with your apm, go click the checkbox